wangjia184/renju/README.md

 ## Overview

-* The game AI is implemented using residual Convolutional Neural Network and Monte Carlo Tree Search.
+* AI is implemented using residual Convolutional Neural Network and Monte Carlo Tree Search.
 * AI is not told how to play game.
 AI learns how to play the game by playing with itself (a.k.a Self Player).
-* Algorithm design is copied and modified from Alpha Go Zero
+* Algorithm design is modified from Alpha Go Zero
     * [AlphaGo: How it works technically?](https://jonathan-hui.medium.com/alphago-how-it-works-technically-26ddcc085319)
     * [AlphaZero - A step-by-step look at Alpha Zero and Monte Carlo Tree Search](https://joshvarty.github.io/AlphaZero/)
     * [AlphaGo Zero — a game changer.
 (How it works?)](https://jonathan-hui.medium.com/alphago-zero-a-game-changer-14ef6e45eba5)